Privacy Policy

 5. Public Records, such as judgments and foreclosures;

-8. Attorneys Representing California Residents in bankruptcy cases; and
+9. Attorneys representing individuals in bankruptcy cases; and

-9. Trustees assigned to the bankruptcy cases filed by California Residents.
+10. Trustees assigned to the bankruptcy cases filed by individuals.

-F. Why STRETTO Collects, Uses, and Shares Personal Information.
+5. Why STRETTO Collects, Uses, and Shares Personal Information.
 We collect, use, and disclose the Personal Information and Sensitive Personal Information described in Section 12.
-C. for one or more of the following commercial and business purposes:
+B. for one or more of the following commercial and business purposes:

 1. STRETTO’s Commercial Purposes.
-Our Commercial Purposes as identified in the CCPA include marketing, developing insights as to consumer interests and behaviors, keeping contact information up to date and relevant and enabling relevant and personalized marketing messages.
+Our Commercial Purposes include marketing, developing insights as to consumer interests and behaviors, keeping contact information up to date and relevant and enabling relevant and personalized marketing messages.

 2. STRETTO’s Business Purposes.
-Our Business Purposes as identified in the CCPA include internal research, product development, auditing, quality control, improving our services, legal compliance, order fulfillment, identity verification, maintaining and servicing accounts, providing customer service, and detecting security incidents and protecting against fraudulent or illegal activity.
+Our Business Purposes include internal research, product development, auditing, quality control, improving our services, legal compliance, order fulfillment, identity verification, maintaining and servicing accounts, providing customer service, and detecting security incidents and protecting against fraudulent or illegal activity.

 3. Affiliated Companies’ Business and Commercial purposes, including marketing, internal research, product development, order fulfillment, quality control and providing customer service.